-The Florida Prime and FL CLASS Investment accounts are considered SEC 2a-7-like pools, external investment pools that are not registered with the Securities and Exchange Commission as an investment company but, nevertheless, have a policy that they will, and do, operate in a manner consistent with Rule 2a-7 under the Investment Company Act of 1940.
+The Florida Prime and FLCLASS Investment accounts are considered SEC 2a-7-like pools, external investment pools that are not registered with the Securities and Exchange Commission as an investment company but, nevertheless, have a policy that they will, and do, operate in a manner consistent with Rule 2a-7 under the Investment Company Act of 1940.
 Thus, the account balances should also be considered the fair value of the investments.
 The LGIPs are rated by Standard and Poor's with current ratings of AAAm.
 The Fund ratings are reviewed weekly.
-The weighted average days-to-maturity (WAM) of the LGIP, the Florida Prime, at June 30, 2023, was 37 days.
-The weighted average days-to-maturity (WAM) of the LGIP, FLCLASS, at June 30, 2023, was 48 days.
-Currently, all of the LGIP balances for the Organization are eligible for withdrawal.
+The weighted average days-to-maturity (WAM) of the LGIP, the Florida Prime, on June 30, 2024, was 47 days.
+The weighted average days-to-maturity (WAM) of the LGIP, FLCLASS, on June 30, 2024, was 26 days.
+Currently, all LGIP balances for the Organization are eligible for withdrawal.

-As of June 30, 2023, the Organization has the following balances invested:
+As of June 30, 2024, the Organization has the following balances invested:

-Fair Value
+Fair value

-Bank Demand Deposits \$ 697,620
+Bank Demand Deposits \$ 962,234

 Petty Cash 125

-FL CLASS Investment Account 2,000,350
+FL CLASS Investment Account 1,444,365

 State Board of Administration:

-LGIP-Prime 1,944,333
+LGIP-Prime 1,605,178

-Total Deposits and Investments \$ 4,642,428
+Total Deposits and Investments \$ 4,011,902